Hive connector#

 hive.collect-column-statistics-on-write

 Enables automatic column level statistics collection on write.
-See Table Statistics for details.
+See Table statistics for details.

 true